I'm Camilla Chester, Children's Author writing for children aged 8-12.

 There are a variety of different talks that I have been asked to be involved in.
 The main two are careers talks (usually for Y11) and talks around the process of self-publishing.
 I am happy to speak to large groups or in more informal, relaxed settings, but would request the opportunity to sell books.

 "The children's author - Camilla was very inspiring.
 I enjoyed listening to her and discussing my questions with her."
 Anon, Careers Evening at Abbots Hill, Hemel Hempstead.

-Both my books cover an interesting array of potential topics that have been picked up by children and adults alike.
+All three of my books cover an interesting array of potential topics that have been picked up by children and adults alike.
 Jarred Dreams opens the idea of what the world would be like if children's hopes and aspirations were taken away.
 EATS is about consumerism and gluttony taken to the extreme and issues to do with children who are vegetarian.
+Thirteenth Wish looks at the concept of friendship across cultures and different ages.
 I am happy to be involved in talks or discussions around my books and their content, particularly the thought of introducing adult concepts into children's fiction.

-Both my published novels have been shortlisted in literary awards.
+My first two published novels have both been shortlisted in literary awards.
 My debut, Jarred Dreams, which is about a ghoul who steals children's dreams storing them in jars (the dark BFG) was shortlisted in the National Literacy Trust 2015 New Author Award with was judged by Bloomsbury.
-My recent book, EATS, which is about a vegetarian boy chef, was shortlisted in the Winchester Writers Festival 2017 Children's Funny Fiction Award.
+My second book, EATS, which is about a vegetarian boy chef, was shortlisted in the Winchester Writers Festival 2017 Children's Funny Fiction Award.
 Reviews for my books can be seen on Amazon and/or Goodreads.